 S. P. Cooper has a Ph.D. in English Literary and Cultural Studies focusing on the late mediæval period.
 His scholarship is in Arthurian literature and the intersections between chivalry, kingship, and the Church.
-He has a chapter entitled “The Decline of Chivalry: Performative Courtliness in Malory’s Le Morte Darthur” in a forthcoming volume edited by Gloria Allaire and Julie Human, and is working his dissertation into a book tentatively titled Chivalry and Governance in Malory’s Morte Darthur and Tennyson’s Idylls of the King, currently with Boydell & Brewer.
-He is Assistant Professor of English at Rochester University and the Vice-President of the International Courtly Literature Society’s North American Branch.
+He has presented and organised many panels at the International Congress on Mediæval Studies, and he has a chapter entitled “The Decline of Chivalry: Performative Courtliness in Malory’s Le Morte Darthur” in a forthcoming volume edited by Gloria Allaire and Julie Human.
+He was formerly Assistant Professor of English at Rochester University and is currently the Vice-President of the International Courtly Literature Society’s North American Branch.

-Beyond research, Dr. Cooper’s poetry has been published in Forma and North American Anglican.
-He is also an accomplished pianist and organist: a church music director in the Archdiocese of Detroit during the early 2000s, he also taught piano, composition, and music theory.
-His extracurricular interests include reading and writing poetry, attending performances of the Detroit Symphony Orchestra and the Michigan Opera Theatre, and watching that greatest of all sports: Test Cricket.
+Beyond research, Dr. Cooper’s poetry has been published in Forma and North American Anglican, and he is an accomplished pianist and organist: a church music director in the Archdiocese of Detroit during the early 2000s, he also taught piano at regional music academies.
+His extracurricular interests include attending performances of the Detroit Symphony Orchestra and the Michigan Opera Theatre, and watching that greatest of all sports: Test Cricket.